Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

      3 Query: Displays the actual query that determines the Touchpoint.
      4 Query_timeout: Determines the maximum time of activity in which the query will be executed.
      5 Min_count: The query will present a minimum of X number of records.
-     6 Measure_time: Determines the time from when I want the query to collect information to perform the measurement.
+     6 Measure_time: Determines the time from when you want the query to collect information to perform the measurement.

 And these are two examples of Touchpoints;